MrCarb0n/zipsignerust/README.md

 ## 🧩 How It Works

+1.  **Digest Computation:** Computes SHA-1 digests for all files in the archive, excluding signature files.
-1.  **Manifest Generation:** Creates `META-INF/MANIFEST.MF` with SHA-1 digests of all files.
+2.  **Manifest Generation:** Creates `META-INF/MANIFEST.MF` with file paths and their SHA-1 digests.
-2.  **Signature File:** Creates `META-INF/CERT.SF` containing digests of the manifest.
+3.  **Signature File:** Creates `META-INF/CERT.SF` containing digests of the manifest entries.
-3.  **RSA Signature:** Creates `META-INF/CERT.RSA` block containing the signature of the SF file.
+4.  **RSA Signature:** Creates `META-INF/CERT.RSA` with the RSA signature of the SF file.
-4.  **Nested Processing:** If a nested archive is found, it extracts, signs, and re-embeds it before signing the parent.
+5.  **Nested Processing:** Recursively processes nested ZIP files within the archive, ensuring they're signed before the parent archive.
+6.  **Integrity Validation:** Performs CRC checks on all entries to ensure file integrity.
+7.  **Timestamp Setting:** Applies consistent timestamps for reproducible builds.

 ## 📄 License